The Top 6 Reasons Why Apps Fail & How To Avoid Them

 - Features that are difficult to access

 One thing to pay particular attention to is platform-specific UI/UX best practices.
-As mentioned above, ignoring these is a costly mistake as each platform has elements that are unique and that their users are accustomed to.
+As mentioned above, ignoring these is a costly mistake as each platform has elements that their users are accustomed to.
 For example, minimum sizing for tappable controls or specific swipe gestures will differ from platform to platform, with users expecting results from the actions to be familiar and consistent with other platform applications.

+According to a study by Blancco Technology Group (BTG), Fifty-eight percent of iOS-based devices suffer from performance failures like apps crashing or components shutting down.
 App testing must be done thoroughly, with a documented process in place, in order to ensure that your application is as market-ready as possible.
 It’s unlikely you’ll get a second chance if you fail to entice users the first time around.

 A Poorly Executed Mobile App Launch

 A mobile app launch isn’t a one-time event.
 There will always be room for improvement which makes the mobile app launch a cyclical process that requires reassessment as market demands change.
 Recently launched mobile apps should be updated and relaunched regularly to keep users engaged through new updates and features.